-If you are fed up of being a slave to the keyboard and driving is your passion then read this guide to find out all you need to know about becoming a Courier.
+If you are fed up of being a slave to the keyboard and driving is your passion then read this quick guide about becoming a Courier.

-With the opportunity of being your own boss and dictating your own hours to fit around your home life more and more people are choosing to opt out of the rat race and take to the open road as a Courier.
+With the opportunity to be your own boss and dictate your own hours to fit around your home life, more and more people are choosing to opt out of the rat race and take to the open road as a professional courier.

-When becoming a self employed courier it is a good idea to write a business plan outlining how much your costs are how much your anticipated overheads will be to ascertain how much profit you will need to earn on a weekly/monthly basis in order to make a profit.
+When becoming a self-employed courier it may be a good idea to write a business plan outlining how much your expected costs are versus how much profit you will need to earn on a weekly/monthly basis in order to make your business work for you.

-Another way to get into the courier business would be to become an owner driver for one of the big players in the Courier industry this is a good option if you want to test the water in the world of Couriers as you are in effect self employed but tied to one company such as DHL, Fedex and UPS.
-As you carry out your daily work routine you can advertise your services to each business you enter to grow your own business portfolio.
+Another way to get into the courier business would be to become a driver for one of the big players in the courier industry; this could potentially be a good option if you want to test the waters, as you are in effect self-employed but work exclusively for one company.

-These companies operate an owner driver scheme where you “own” a route and at the same time can source additional business.
-As an owner driver you will receive payment for collection and delivery of parcels, but at the same time share the risk between you and the company you work for until you find your feet.
+Some professional courier companies even operate an owner driver scheme where you “own” a route and at the same time can source additional business.
+As an owner driver you will receive payment for collection and delivery of parcels, but at the same time share the risk between you and the company you work for.

-As a courier your job would involve handling valuable packages on a daily basis, and could be left seriously exposed should these be lost or damaged whilst these items are in transit.
-Courier Insurance would cover you in these instances.
+As a courier your job would involve handling valuable packages on a daily basis, and without the appropriate insurance cover you could be left financially liable should these be lost or damaged whilst these items are in transit.

 Van and Vehicle Insurance